AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 * **[!UICONTROL Recovering of web events]**: once an hour, this workflow downloads segments about the behavior of users on a given site, includes them in the Adobe Campaign database and starts the re-marketing workflow.
 * **[!UICONTROL Event purge]**: this workflow enables you to delete all events from the database depending on the period configured in the **[!UICONTROL Lifespan]** field.
 For more on this, refer to [Configure your external account in Adobe Campaign Classic](#external-account-classic).
 * **[!UICONTROL Identification of converted contacts]**: directory of the visitors who made a purchase following a re-marketing campaign.
 The data collected by this workflow is accessible in the **[!UICONTROL Re-marketing efficiency]** report, refer to this [page](#creating-a-re-marketing-campaign).
-* **[!UICONTROL Sending of indicators and campaign attributes]**: lets you send email campaign indicators via Adobe Campaign to the Adobe Experience Cloud using Adobe Analytics Connector.
+* **[!UICONTROL Sending of indicators and campaign attributes]**: lets you send campaign indicators via Adobe Campaign to the Adobe Experience Cloud using Adobe Analytics Connector.
 This workflow is triggered at 4am every day and it can take 24 hours for the data to be sent to Analytics.

   Please note that this workflow should not be restarted or else it will resend all the prior data which can skew Analytics results.